zhili03/oneDNN/doc/primitives/convolution.md

 4. **CPU**
    - Only reference support for fp8 data types (f8_e5m2, f8_e4m3) is
      is available on CPU.
+   - No support is available for f4_e3m0 or f4_e2m1.
    - No support is available for f64.

 ## Performance Tips